-As with our physical wellbeing our mental wellbeing can be influenced by when we do daily or weekly.
+As with our physical wellbeing, our mental wellbeing can be influenced by when we do it daily or weekly.
 My favourite quote is ‘Everything happens gradually and suddenly’.
 Gradually we overload ourselves and suppress emotions, then suddenly we end up at a crisis point.
 Although it works in reverse too.
 Gradually over time, we take steps to improve our mental wellbeing and suddenly we are in a much happier state of mind.

 And when that happens it will lead to better relationships, more career prospects, better sleep and a longer happier life.
 That’s definitely worth the effort.